-In document management and collaboration process, redlining refers to marking text that has been edited.
+In the document management and collaboration process, redlined document refers to marking text that has been edited.
 Typically, redlining is used when two or more people are working on a document together; each individual can redline the text that was added or edited.
-The redlined text will then appear in a special color (or as bold) so that others can see the changes that have been made
+The redlined text will then appear in a special color (or as bold) so that others can see the changes that have been made.

-Leftover document metadata – Track changes and document comparison often leaves behind a trail of metadata that could contain sensitive information.
-Hence it is critical that all metadata is removed before sending the document across.
+Leftover Document Metadata: Track changes and document comparison often leave behind a trail of metadata that could contain sensitive information.
+Hence all metadata must be removed before sending the document across.
 This requires additional steps and slows down the process.

 Loss of Formatting: Accepting changes can cause loss of many types of formatting and may require significant effort to remediate these.
 Renumbering the document after track changes are accepted can be quite a difficult task.
 Many times, conversion from Word to any other systems break any special formatting (footnotes, special numbering schemes, etc.)

-Desktop only – Redline does not always appear on all devices.
-As a result, you need to wait until you are in front of your computer in order to see the documents and track changes.
+Desktop Only: Redline does not always appear on all devices.
+As a result, you need to wait until you are in front of your computer to see the documents and track changes.

-- For transactional document redlining (read contracts, agreements), it is important to attempt to build a dialog with your counterparty early on in the process.
+For transactional document redlining (read proposals, contracts, and agreements), it is important to attempt to build a dialog with your counterparty early on in the process.
 Try to understand the human element of the document negotiation process and determine what personality type you are dealing with.

-- You have to understand that in the end, it is your job and accountability to ensure that you don’t sign (or make your executives sign) on the dotted line unless you are completely sure that the document contains exactly the language you intended to sign on.
+You have to understand that in the end, it is your job and accountability to ensure that you don’t sign (or make your executives sign) on the dotted line unless you are completely sure that the document contains exactly the language you intended to sign on.
 Business objectives are rarely laid out in black and white and often you will need to balance risk management with deal velocity.
 This brings us to next best practice.

-- Confidence: You must be confident about full visibility and trackability of all of the changes that have been made to the document.
-There should be no unexplained variances
+- Confidence: You must be confident about the full visibility and tractability of all of the changes that have been made to the document.
+There should be no unexplained variances.

 - Turn on track changes but edit the document without showing markups.
 This way you can catch spelling or spacing issues and read the document much easier.